Ted Turner: Turner Doomsday Video

-Turner famously stated before the network debuted: "We won't be signing off until the world ends.
+Turner famously stated before CNN debuted: "We won't be signing off until the world ends.
 We'll be on, and we will cover the end of the world, live, and that will be our last event... we'll play the National Anthem only one time, on the 1st of June [the network's debut on June 1, 1980], and when the end of the world comes, we'll play 'Nearer, My God, to Thee' before we sign off."
 Reportedly, Turner plans to make good on that promise.
 He commissioned a video recording of a military marching band playing the hymn.
 Turner has sometimes played the tape for reporters, noting the reason he made it.
 In 2015, the video was found in CNN's database and leaked.
 The video was tagged in the database as "[Hold for release] till end of world confirmed".

 Other ventures

 In 1981, Turner Broadcasting System acquired Brut Productions from Faberge Inc.

 After a failed attempt to acquire CBS, Turner purchased the film studio MGM/UA Entertainment Co. from Kirk Kerkorian in 1986 for $1.5 billion.
 Following the acquisition, Turner had amassed enormous debt and sold parts of the acquisition; Kerkorian bought back MGM/UA Entertainment.
 The MGM/UA Studio lot in Culver City was sold to Lorimar/Telepictures.
 Turner kept MGM's pre-May 1986 and pre-merger film and television library.

 Turner Entertainment was established in August 1986 to oversee film and television properties owned by Turner thanks to the deal with Kerkorian.

-Having now acquired MGM's library of 2,200 films made before 1986, Turner had them syndicated on his nationwide television stations.
-When broadcasting their older films, he aired colorized versions of ones originally shot in black-and-white.
-Opposition arose from cinephiles, actors, and directors to Turner's colorization efforts.
-Film critic Roger Ebert wrote on Turner's broadcasting of a colorized Casablanca, "that will be one of the saddest days in the history of the movies.
+Having acquired MGM's library of 2,200 films that were made before 1986, Turner syndicated them to television stations across the country.
+When broadcasting some older films originally filmed in black-and-white, he aired colorized versions of them.
+Opposition to Turner's colorization arose among cinephiles, film critics, actors, and directors.
+Film critic Roger Ebert wrote that broadcasting a colorized Casablanca "will be one of the saddest days in the history of the movies.
 It is sad because it demonstrates that there is no movie that Turner will spare, no classic however great that is safe from the vulgarity of his computerized graffiti gangs."
-Thanks in part to Turner's colorization, the Library of Congress established the National Film Registry with the aim to preserve American films in their original format.
+Due in part to Turner's colorization, the Library of Congress established the National Film Registry with the aim to preserve American films in their original formats.

-In 1988, Turner purchased Jim Crockett Promotions which he renamed World Championship Wrestling (WCW) which became the main competitor to Vince McMahon's World Wrestling Federation (WWF).
-This rivalry became known as the Monday Night Wars, and would last throughout the 1990s.
+In 1988, Turner purchased Jim Crockett Promotions.
+He renamed it World Championship Wrestling (WCW), which became the main competitor to Vince McMahon's World Wrestling Federation (WWF).
+This rivalry became known as the Monday Night War, and would last throughout the 1990s.
 In 2001, under AOL Time Warner, WCW was sold to the WWF.